The CEDR Guide to Employee Handbooks

 Having no handbook at all.

 Sometimes, doctors and managers are under the impression that having NO handbook is a better option than maintaining a document that will require regular updates.
 Sometimes that advice comes straight from an attorney or colleague.
 Unfortunately, this couldn’t be further from the truth.

 Often, your employee handbook is the ONLY EVIDENCE you have that your company at least makes an effort to comply with state, federal, and local employment laws.
 When signed by all of your employees, your handbook also eliminates the opportunity for any one employee to claim ignorance about your business’ specific policies.

-Often times, relying on advice from colleagues, using boilerplate handbook templates, sampling policies from third-party sources, or writing your handbook on your own can lead to the addition of policies that not only fail to protect you, but that actually outline employment law violations by your business.
+Oftentimes, relying on advice from colleagues, using boilerplate handbook templates, sampling policies from third-party sources, or writing your handbook on your own can mean adopting policies that not only fail to protect you, but that actually outline employment law violations by your business.

 Including any of the illegal policies presented below is the equivalent of teeing up an employment attorney’s case against you.
 Here are some of the most common illegal policies we’ve seen included in actual employee handbooks:

 “Don’t say anything negative about the business on social media.”

 We’re paraphrasing here, of course, but we have seen this sort of policy in more than a few DIY employee handbooks.
 The problem is that, under the National Labor Relations Act (NLRA), employees’ right to unionize in an effort to improve working conditions is protected, and this can include their right to talk about issues facing them at work on social media.

 “Discussing salaries or other payment and compensation information with other employees is prohibited.”

 This is a policy we see in many DIY employee handbooks despite the fact that it goes directly against the NLRA.
 Salary discussions are protected speech for a number of reasons, and forbidding them outright could make your practice vulnerable to potential litigation.